klei22/US_Japan_Semiconductor_Workshop/Hackathon/README.md

 A dedicated Discord channel will be available for questions and engagement.

 ## Prizes
-Prizes will include swag, attendances to special events and more.
+Prizes will include swag, attendances to special events and much more.

 ### Datasets / Resources
 The following datasets and other sources will be available: